 Classification and rule learning are important, well-studied tasks in machine learning and data mining.
 In order to classify and model large-scale databases, important works have been recently addressed to scale up inductive classifiers and learning algorithms [3, 16].
-However, a growing number of emerging business and scientific applications, where high-rate streams of detailed data are constantly generated, is frequently challenging the scalability of such methods.
+However, a growing number of emerging business and scientific applications, where highrate streams of detailed data are constantly generated, is frequently challenging the scalability of such methods.
 Examples of such data streams include networks event logs, telecommunications records, and financial and retail chain transactions.
 Applications of such streams include credit card fraud protection, target marketing, and intrusion detection, for which it is not possible to collect all relevant input data before applying the learning process.
-In these environments, KDD systems have to operate continuously - online - and process each item in real-time [4] so that memory and time limitations make multi-pass scalable algorithms unfeasible due to data are received at a higher rate than they can be repeatedly analyzed.
+Under these circumstances, KDD systems have to operate continuously (online systems) and process each item in real-time [4].
+In these environments, memory and time limitations make multi-pass scalable algorithms unfeasible since data are received at a higher rate than they can be repeatedly analyzed.
 Furthermore, real-world data streams are not generated in stationary environments, requiring incremental learning approaches to track trends and adapt to changes in the target concept.